 In 1ère and Terminale, English literature classes meet four hours a week and history/geography in English two hours a week as well as two hours in French, in addition to two hours a week in Connaissance de Monde-a new American perspective global studies research seminar in English.

-In case of admission of a new student, the registration documents of both the Lycée and ASEICA, the International Anglophone Section, are to be completed.
+IMPORTANT: In case of admission of a new student, the registration documents of both the Lycée and ASEICA, the International Anglophone Section, are to be completed.
+This section is subject to a fee.
+See our Section School Fees